keptn-contrib/dynatrace-sli-service/README.md

   by setting the environment variable `HTTP_SSL_VERIFY` (default `true`) specified in the manifest available under `deploy/service.yaml` to `false`.

 * To deploy the current version of the *dynatrace-sli-service* in your Kubernetes cluster, use the `deploy/service.yaml` file from this repository and apply it.
-Please use the same namespace for the *dynatrace-sli-service* as you are using for Keptn.
+Please use the same namespace for the *dynatrace-sli-service* as you are using for Keptn, e.g: keptn.

     ```console
     kubectl apply -f deploy/service.yaml -n keptn